Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Toledo has combined with its opponents to put up more than 52 points just twice this season.
+- Toledo and its opponents have combined for 52 points only two times this season.

-- So far this season, 66.7% of Central Michigan's games (4/6) have had more combined points than Saturday's over/under of 52.
+- Central Michigan's games have gone over 52 points in four of six chances this season.

-- Saturday's total is 4.5 points lower than the two team's combined 56.5 points per game average.
+- The combined points per game average of the two teams, 56.5, is 4.5 points above Saturday's over/under.

-- This contest's over/under is seven points greater than the 45 these two squads combine to surrender per game this season.
+- This contest's over/under is seven points above the 45 these two squads combine to allow per game this season.

-- The Rockets and their opponents have scored an average of 55.8 points per game in 2021, 3.8 more than Saturday's total.

-- The 57.3 PPG average total in Chippewas games this season is 5.3 points more than this game's over/under.
+- In 2021, games involving the Chippewas have averaged a total of 57.3 points, 5.3 more than the set over/under in this contest.

 Toledo Stats and Trends